Non profit developer opposes mom and pop store’s plan for beer and wine

 “While we celebrate the Royal Cuckoo bringing their culture and residency to the area, we have to balance what the 30 percent poverty population that lives here [needs],” said Medina in an interview after the meeting.

-Peter Papadopoulos, of the Culture Action Network, was also present at the hearing and pointed to several retail spaces along the Mission St. that have been subject to restaurant conversions.
+Peter Papadopoulos, of the Cultural Action Network, was also present at the hearing and pointed to several retail spaces along Mission Street that have been subject to restaurant conversions.

-A brewpub restaurant opened a block over, at 2243 Mission St., and replaced a furniture store.
+A brewpub restaurant has applied for approval to open a block over, at 2243 Mission St., replacing a recently demolished furniture store.

 “The entire area is moving toward nightlife destination.
 Destination areas are different than community serving.
 The Mission Street corridor is our family corridor – it’s home to lots of Asian and Latino mom and pops shops,” said Papadopoulos.
 “When you start giving up ground from retail to bars, restaurants, brewpubs – even the city acknowledges that it almost never goes back.
 It’s only a one way direction towards a destination nightlife environment, and that doesn’t match our most vulnerable residents.”